elizabethluong/ebay_clone/README.md

 ## Reflections on the Project

 I ran into a few problems trying to render the second html page and spent a lot of time on this but once I realised I had to changed the html files to ejs, I was able to render both pages.
-I also spent quite a bit of time trying to get user input to show on the second page but after reading tutorials on ejs I was able to get this to work.
+I also had issues getting user input to show on the second page but after reading tutorials on ejs I was able to get the functionality to work.
+The most difficult part of the project was the edit button.
+I was able to get this working partially with the item name and price fileds but couldn't get the description textarea to show user input.

-Unfortunately, we have hard-coded all of the results into the results page, where we would've liked to loop through the array and dynamically create the elements.
-Once we solved this, it didn't take too long to implement the remaining functionality.